calebstein1/StardewVariableSeasons/README.md

 What's in development:
 - JojaMart will also sell crop seeds for th next as well as current season.
 (This likely won't be implemented until after 1.6 releases)
+- Add a settings page to enable/disable the mod.
+- Add in compatibility with the Longer Seasons mod.
 - Maybe see if the season icon in the top-right can be updated based on the calendar season, rather than the in-game season.

 Known bugs: